hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 The [DESeq2 paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) was published in 2014, but the package is continually updated and available for use in R through Bioconductor.
 It builds on good ideas for dispersion estimation and use of Generalized Linear Models from the [DSS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4005660/) and [edgeR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2796818/) methods.

 Differential expression analysis with DESeq2 involves multiple steps as displayed in the flowchart below in blue.
-Briefly, DESeq2 will model the raw counts, using normalization factors (size factors) to account for differences in library depth and composition.
+Briefly, DESeq2 will model the raw counts, using normalization factors (size factors) to account for differences in library depth and RNA composition.
 Then, it will estimate the gene-wise dispersions and shrink these estimates to generate more accurate estimates of dispersion to model the counts.
 Finally, DESeq2 will fit the negative binomial model and perform hypothesis testing using the Wald test or Likelihood Ratio Test.

 <img src="../img/DESeq2_workflow.png" width="500">